 Core Curriculum

-The Core Curriculum is an integrated sequence of liberal arts courses in the Humanities, Social Sciences, and Natural Sciences that builds a strong intellectual foundation for any undergraduate major.
+The Core Curriculum is an integrated sequence of liberal arts courses in the Humanities, Social Sciences, and Natural Sciences that builds a strong intellectual foundation for any undergraduate major at BU.

 Core’s shared undertaking is to translate the tradition of great works into important conversations that meet the challenges of our present moment.
-Centered around weekly lectures and discussion classes capped at 16 with faculty representing many disciplines and departments in the College of Arts and Sciences at BU, Core’s pathways through the Humanities, Natural Sciences, and Social Sciences are designed to address questions common to all disciplines and foster intellectual growth.
-Students will receive BU Hub units in every Core class, and if you choose to complete six of Core’s eight foundational courses, you will receive a liberal arts Core Minor.
+Centered around weekly lectures and discussion classes capped at 16 with faculty representing many disciplines and departments in the College of Arts & Sciences at BU, Core’s pathways through the Humanities, Natural Sciences, and Social Sciences are designed to address questions common to all disciplines and foster intellectual growth.
+Students will receive BU Hub requirements in every Core class and can complete six of Core’s eight foundational courses for a liberal arts Core minor.

 Core’s eight foundational classes are designed to work together as a distinct curriculum, or, navigated individually, to build your own foundation.
-First-year students begin by completing our two-semester humanities sequence CC 101 Ancient Worlds in the fall and CC 102 The Way in the spring to establish a firm foundation in critical thinking and writing.
-Students who take our natural sciences sequence CC 111 Origins in the fall and CC 212 Reality, Science and the Modern World in the spring will see the role that science plays in our everyday lives.
+First-year students would begin by completing our two-term humanities sequence CAS CC 101 Ancient Worlds in the fall and CAS CC 102 The Way in the spring to establish a firm intellectual foundation and receive Hub requirements in the First-Year Writing Seminar and Writing Intensive Course, among others, by completing both courses.
+Students who take our natural sciences sequence CAS CC 111 Origins in the fall will complete the CAS lab requirement, as well as other Hub requirements, and CAS CC 212 Science, Reality, and the Modern World in the spring will demonstrate to students the role that science plays in our everyday lives.

 Students can navigate a path through Core by completing the Minor in the Core Curriculum, the Minor in Core Independent Studies, or Core Honors (see below), each of which offers a liberal arts foundation to your chosen major.
-The Minor in the Core Curriculum is a liberal arts foundation complementary to any major, while the Minor in Core Independent Studies enables students to pursue an interdisciplinary interest of their own while working closely with a faculty advisor.
-Core Honors allows particularly motivated students to further pursue topics and texts encountered in their Core classes.
+The Minor in the Core Curriculum is a liberal arts foundation complementary to any major, while the Minor in Core Independent Studies enables students to pursue an interdisciplinary interest of their own.
+Core Honors gives motivated and curious students the opportunity to further pursue topics and texts encountered in their Core classes.

 Core also provides a springboard for students interested in leadership positions in residential, academic, and program support opportunities.
-Beyond the classroom, Core sponsors a full calendar of experiential learning programs including excursions in Boston and beyond, and opportunities for summer study in Greece or winter break in Florence, Italy.
+Beyond the classroom, Core sponsors a full calendar of experiential learning programs including excursions in Boston and beyond, opportunities for travel to New York; Florence, Italy; and in spring 2025, London, England.
 Students enrolled in Core courses are eligible to live with other Core students from a variety of majors and class years in the Core House, or on the Core Floor of Warren Towers.

 Learning Outcomes